redox-os/book/src/build-system-reference.md

 ### Podman

 - `make container_shell` - Open the GNU Bash shell of the Podman container as the active shell of your terminal, it's logged as the `podman` user without `root` privileges (don't use this command to replace the `make env` command because it don't setup the Redox toolchain in the Podman container shell)
-- `make container_su` - Open the GNU Bash shell of the Podman container as the active shell of your terminal, it's logged as the `root` user (don't use this command to replace the `make env` command because it don't setup the Redox toolchain in the Podman container shell)
 - `make container_clean` - This will discard images and other files created by Podman.
 - `make container_touch` - If you have removed the file `build/container.tag`, but the container image is still usable, this will recreate the `container.tag` file and avoid rebuilding the container image.
 - `make container_kill` - If you have started a build using Podman Build, and you want to stop it, `Ctrl-C` may not be sufficient.
 Use this command to terminate the most recently created container.